randlabs/myalgo-connect-homepage/docs/getting-started/myalgo-connect-api.md

 #### Params

- - `data`: The arbitrary piece of data to be signed
+ - `data`: The arbitrary piece of data to sign

  - `contractAddress`: Contract address/TEAL program hash, which can verify the signature.